KejtlinBushi/SE_Project_Phase_TeamB3/System_Requirements.md

 25. The Administrator can view a complete list of all registered users filtered by role, showing each user's name, email address, assigned role, and account creation date.
 26. The Administrator can view a system-wide dashboard showing the total number of registered students, supervisors, thesis submissions, pending reviews, and approved or rejected submissions.
 27. The Administrator logs in using their registered email address and password; the login page does not expose the Admin role to public registration.
 28. The Administrator can update their own full name, profile photo, and password from the account settings page at any time.
-29. The system automatically records an activity log entry for every significant action performed by any user  including login, logout, thesis submission, feedback submission, status change, deadline creation, and account modification  storing the actor's identity, action type, and timestamp.
-30. The Administrator can view and filter the full activity log by user, role, action type, or date range, enabling audit and oversight of all system activity.
+29. The Administrator can view and filter the full activity log by user, role, action type, or date range, enabling audit and oversight of all system activity.

 ## b.
 Acceptance Criteria for Functional Requirements

 ### Student / Supervisor / Administrator Login
-**Acceptance Criteria:**
-- Student, Supervisor, or Administrator enters a registered email and correct password
+- Registered email and correct password are entered
-- System validates credentials against stored user records
+- System verifies credentials against stored user records
+- System grants access based on assigned role
-- System redirects the authenticated role to the corresponding dashboard (Student Dashboard / Supervisor Dashboard / Admin Dashboard)
+- User is redirected to the corresponding dashboard
-- System displays an error message if credentials are incorrect
+- Error message is shown for invalid credentials
-- System locks the account after 5 consecutive failed login attempts
+- Account is locked after multiple failed attempts

-### Student Account Creation (Admin-Controlled)
+### Student Account Creation (Administrator)
-**Acceptance Criteria:**
-- Administrator enters full name, email, temporary password, and assigns role = Student
+- Administrator enters full name, email, temporary password, and role
-- System verifies that the email is unique in the database
+- System verifies that the email is unique
-- System creates the Student account successfully
+- Account is created and stored in the database
-- System sends a notification/email prompting password change on first login
+- User is prompted to change password on first login
-- System displays an error if the email already exists
+- Error is shown if email already exists

 ### Upload Thesis Document (Student)
-**Acceptance Criteria:**
-- Student selects a file from local device
+- Student selects a file for upload
-- System accepts only files with `.pdf` extension
+- System accepts only PDF format
-- System rejects non-PDF files with a clear error message
-- System uploads and stores the file successfully
-- Uploaded file is linked to the correct Student account
+- File is stored and linked to the correct Student account
+- Error is shown for non-PDF files

 ### Submit Thesis Version (Student)
-**Acceptance Criteria:**
-- Student submits a new version of the thesis document
+- Student submits a thesis document
-- System stores the submission as a new version (without overwriting previous versions)
+- System stores it as a new version without overwriting previous versions
-- System assigns a version number automatically
-- System records submission date and time
+- Version number and submission timestamp are recorded
-- Submission appears immediately in the Student submission list
+- Submission appears in the Student submission list

-### Messaging System (Student–Supervisor Communication)
+### Messaging System (Student–Supervisor)
-**Acceptance Criteria:**
-- Student or Supervisor sends a text message to the assigned counterpart
-- Message is delivered and stored in the system database
+- Student and Supervisor exchange messages within the system
-- Message appears in the conversation history in chronological order
+- Messages are stored and displayed in chronological order
-- System allows attachment of one PDF file (≤ 10MB)
+- One PDF attachment (maximum 10MB) is allowed per message
-- System rejects files that are not PDF or exceed the size limit
+- Error is shown for invalid file type or file size

 ### Deadlines Management (Supervisor)
-**Acceptance Criteria:**
 - Supervisor creates a deadline with title and due date
 - Deadline is assigned to selected students
-- Deadline appears in each assigned Student dashboard
+- Deadline is visible in the Student dashboard
-- System visually marks deadlines as "Passed" after the due date
+- System indicates when the deadline has passed
-- Any update triggers a notification to affected students

-### Feedback System (Supervisor)
+### Feedback and Review (Supervisor)
-**Acceptance Criteria:**
 - Supervisor selects a student submission
-- Supervisor writes and saves a feedback comment
+- Supervisor adds feedback and sets submission status (Approved / Rejected)
-- System stores feedback linked to the specific submission version
+- Feedback and status are stored and linked to the specific version
-- Student can view feedback immediately after it is saved
+- Student can view feedback and status immediately
-- Supervisor can update submission status (Approved / Rejected)

 ### Profile Management (All Roles)
-**Acceptance Criteria:**
-- Student, Supervisor, or Administrator updates profile details (name, password, photo)
+- Student, Supervisor, or Administrator updates profile data (name, password, photo)
-- System validates input data (e.g., password rules)
+- System validates and saves changes
-- Changes are saved successfully in the database
-- Updated information is reflected immediately in the system
+- Updated information is reflected immediately

 ### Admin User Management (Administrator)
-**Acceptance Criteria:**
 - Administrator creates, edits, or deletes user accounts
-- System applies changes instantly across the system
+- Changes are applied immediately in the system
-- Deleted accounts are anonymized (data preserved for audit purposes)
+- Deleted accounts are anonymised
-- System logs all admin actions with timestamp
+- System records all administrative actions
-- Users receive notifications for any account changes

-### Activity Log (System Monitoring)
+### Activity Log (System)
-**Acceptance Criteria:**
-- System records every critical action (login, submission, feedback, message, etc.)
+- System records all significant actions (login, submission, feedback, etc.)
-- Each log entry includes: actor (Student / Supervisor / Administrator), action type, and timestamp
+- Each log includes actor role, action type, and timestamp
-- Administrator can filter logs by user, role, or date
+- Administrator can view and filter logs

 ## 4. Non-Functional Requirements